Glendower Prep School

 86/87 Queen’s Gate, London SW7 5JX

 Profile: Located in the heart of South Kensington, Glendower Prep School used to have a reputation of an academic hothouse, although things changes when Sarah Knollys took over on a mission to improve pastoral care and extracurricular opportunities at the school.
-She has just announced a surprise move to Notting Hill Prep for September 2019, however, so we shall see in which direction the new Head Mrs Nina Kingsmill Moore will take this school.
-Coming from countryside school Lambrook Prep, it is likely that she will continue on the same path.
+Head Mrs Nina Kingsmill Moore who has been at the school since September 2019, recently announced that she will move on to “another leading prep school” at the end of 2024, we will update this page with further news when the new leadership is confirmed.

 Unlike other academic girls’ preps like Kensington Prep and Falkner House, Glendower Prep does have a sibling policy, which is a great relief for those with younger siblings who can be certain they will gain a place at the school (there was talk of changing this in recent years, however).
 As a result, the school is more inclusive and friendly than its reputation from the past may suggest.
 One Reception parent told me: “I don’t know what they give them there but she just can’t wait to go into school each morning!”, which is great feedback!
 In fact, it is likely that the school will open a nursery class in the future, having acquired a neighbouring building, although we are awaiting an official announcement on this.